YouTube TV provides access to a number of premium network add-ons, many of which can be subscribed to without signing up to the base plan.

 - SEC Network

-YouTube TV also does provide access to some local channels.
-However, not all locals are available and this will largely depend on carriage agreements and the channels available in the subscriber’s individual location.
 Whether it is local or national channels, the YouTube TV channel lineup is subject to change at any time.
 Therefore while a subscriber may sign up today with the expectation of a specific selection of channels, it is possible the channels could change in the future.

 Which devices work with YouTube TV?

 YouTube TV is available to stream on a variety of different platforms and devices, including smart TVs, streaming players, smartphones and more.
-While the service can be watched through a browser, the YouTube TV app will need to be downloaded on most devices.
-Once downloaded, the subscriber will be required to sign in using their YouTube TV subscription credentials before being able to watch any of the live TV channels or on demand content.
+While the service can be watched through a browser, the YouTube TV app is available to download on many newer devices running on a number of popular operating systems including:

 - Amazon Fire TV